jimpo96/Audio-Noise-Reduction/README.md

 ## Notebook 2: Real-time Noise Reduction with Audio Recording

-Step 1: Open the 'real_time_noise_reductio.ipynb' notebook
+Step 1: Open the 'real_time_noise_reductio.ipynb' notebook into Colab

 Step 2: Run the notebook cells to start recording audio and perform noise reduction in real-time

+### Note: Make sure to check and install any necessary dependencies specified in the notebooks